Evaluation and Management of Unhealed Tibial Fractures | Exchange Nailing | Bone Grafting | Ilizarov

 Classify nonunion (Weber & Cech: hypertrophic, atrophic, oligotrophic).
 Rule out infection (ESR, CRP, aspiration).
 Assess metabolic status (vitamin D, calcium, PTH).
 Obtain CT scan to assess bony bridging.

-Smoking cessation mandatory (50% reduction in success if continues).
+Smoking cessation mandatory (smokers have slower union and more secondary surgery - Adams 2001).
 Optimize metabolic status (vitamin D supplementation if deficient).
 Control diabetes.
 Discontinue NSAIDs if possible.

 If hypertrophic (good biology, poor stability), exchange nailing with larger diameter nail.
 Success rate greater than 90%.
 Consider fibulectomy if fibula holding fracture apart.